Your Ultimate Guide to State Parks in South Carolina

 Wow Factor: From September 1 to November 30, thousands of hawks migrate through the park each year!

-Need To Know: The must-see attraction is the overlook.
-This vantage point offers a spectacular and easily accessible view that is truly breathtaking.
+Need to Know: The must-see attraction is the overlook, which offers a spectacular and easily accessible view that is truly breathtaking.

 Perched atop the Blue Ridge Escarpment, Caesars Head State Park boasts a breathtaking landscape with a granitic gneiss outcropping.
-As part of the Mountain Bridge Wilderness Area, connecting with Jones Gap State Park, Caesars Head offers hikers a network of trails across 17,000 acres of untouched southern mountain forest, with options for trailside camping on longer routes.
+As part of the Mountain Bridge Wilderness Area, which also includes Jones Gap State Park, Caesars Head offers hikers a network of trails across 17,000 acres of untouched southern mountain forest, with options for trailside camping on longer routes.

-A standout trail at Caesars Head is the four-mile round trip to Raven Cliff Falls, where a scenic overlook reveals the impressive 420-foot waterfall.
-For a more extended hike, a 6.6-mile round trip leads to a suspension bridge above the falls, offering a unique perspective of the cascading water into the mountain cove below.
-With its captivating natural features and diverse trail system, it's a must-visit for hikers - there are tons of things to do in Caesars Head State Park!
+A standout trail at Caesars Head is the four-mile round-trip hike to Raven Cliff Falls, where a scenic overlook offers a view of the impressive 420-foot waterfall.
+For a more extended hike, a 6.6-mile round-trip leads to a suspension bridge above the falls, offering a unique perspective of the cascading water as it enters the mountain cove below.
+With its captivating natural features and diverse trail system, it's a must-visit for hikers — there are tons of things to do in Caesars Head State Park!

 12. Sesquicentennial State Park